flenniken/statictea/docs/runFunction.md

 # funNe_ffb

-Return true when the a does not equal b.
+Return true when two floats are not equal.

 ~~~
 ne(a: float, b: float) bool